ovh/docs/pages/hosted_private_cloud/nutanix_on_ovhcloud/02-available-services/guide.it-it.md

 Only the Nutanix licences listed in this guide are available in the Nutanix on OVHcloud packaged service.

 If the licence or service you are looking for is not available, please refer to the [GitHub roadmap](https://github.com/orgs/ovh/projects/16/views/1?sliceBy%5Bvalue%5D=Nutanix+on+OVHcloud) for future availability.
-And if you have an immediate need, we recommend considering the Nutanix on OVHcloud BYOL service.
+If you have an immediate need, we recommend considering the Nutanix on OVHcloud BYOL service.

 Within the packaged service, OVHcloud offers three packs (Starter, Pro and Ultimate) that contain the Nutanix Cloud Platform licence packs (NCP Starter, NCP Pro or NCP Ultimate packs), designed by Nutanix to offer a consistent feature set for the most common use cases.